aws-samples/non-profit-blockchain/ngo-lambda/README.md

 ```

 If this is successful you should see a message indicating:

 ```
 Lambda creation completed.
 API Gateway is active at: https://abcd12345.execute-api.us-east-1.amazonaws.com/dev
 ```

-The url is to the API Gateway which we will test with in step 4.
-Copy the url and paste it in a local text editor to reference it later.
+The URL is to the API Gateway which we will test with in step 4.
+It is also available as an output of the CloudFormation stack created in this step (look for the name `fabric-lambda-stack`).
+Copy the URL and paste it in a local text editor to reference it later.

 ## Step 3 - Test the Lambda function